abuiles/ember-101/hands-on.md

 `{{partial "friends/form"}}`
 ~~~~~~~~

-The `partial` method is part of the
+The `partial` method is part of
 [Ember.Handlebars.helpers](http://emberjs.com/api/classes/Ember.Handlebars.helpers.html#method_partial)
 class, it is used to render other templates in the context of the
 current template.
-In our example the friend form is a perfect candidate
+In our example the friend form is a perfect
-for a partial since we will be using the same form for creating and
+candidate for a partial since we will be using the same form for
-editing a new friend.
+creating and editing a new friend.

 Additionally you can pass a variable to `partial` if you want to
 change the template dynamically, for example if you were to have a